Rested Messi ready to help Barcelona win La Liga and Champions League, says Lenglet | Goal.com

 Lionel Messi is ready to help Barcelona win La Liga and the Champions League after a well-earned rest, according to Clement Lenglet.

-Quique Setien is currently preparing his squad for the resumption of the 2019-20 La Liga season, following a there month hiatus caused by the coronavirus pandemic.
+Quique Setien is currently preparing his squad for the resumption of the 2019-20 La Liga season, following a three-month hiatus caused by the coronavirus pandemic.

-Barca were on course for a third successive title when the action was stopped in March, having established a two-point lead at the top of the table ahead of arch-rivals Real Madrid.
+Barca were on course for a third successive title when the action was stopped in March, having established a two-point lead at the top of the table over arch-rivals Real Madrid.

 Messi and co returned to work at Barca's training ground last month after a frustrating spell in self-isolation, but Lenglet says the Argentine superstar has benefitted from the break and is raring to get back on the pitch for the June 13 meeting with Mallorca.